-If First Nations, municipalities or other collection site operators want to collect used ITT/AV equipment as a service to customers or residents, they need to ensure their sites are included in a collection network set up by a producer or PRO.
+If First Nations, municipalities or other collection site operators want to collect used ITT/AV equipment as a service to customers or residents, they need to ensure their sites are included in a collection network.

-Most producers will be working through PROs, so First Nations, municipalities, and collection site operators should contact one of the PROs registered with the Authority listed here.
+Most producers will be working with service providers, such as PROs, processors or haulers, to set up their collection networks.
+First Nations, municipalities, and collection site operators should contact a service provider registered with the Authority listed here.

-Since producers can reduce their accessibility requirements by providing options such as curbside collection or collection events, municipalities and First Nations will also need to contact a PRO if they are interested in providing these services to their residents.
+Since producers can reduce their accessibility requirements by providing options such as curbside collection or collection events, municipalities and First Nations will also need to contact a service provider if they are interested in providing these services to their residents.

 Are there any requirements for collection sites?

 In order for ITT/AV collected from a collection site to count towards a producer’s management requirements, the site must accept ITT/AV free of charge and satisfy the following additional requirements:

 - If the ITT/AV collection site is not part of a retail location, it must accept all ITT/AV.

 - If the site is part of a retail location, it must accept (at a minimum) all ITT/AV that are of a similar size and function sold at the location.

 - The site must be readily accessible to the public and operate during normal business hours.

 - The site must accept, at a minimum, up to 50 kg of ITT/AV per day from any person.